New York Open (tennis)

 The New York Open was an ATP indoor hard court tennis tournament held in Uniondale, New York, United States.

 The event took place at the Nassau Veterans Memorial Coliseum.

 The tournament was created in 2018 to replace the Memphis Open, which was canceled due to lack of sponsorship.

-It was described as "home of the black court", despite the court colour being patently grey.
+Its distinctive difference to other tournaments was the use of black tennis courts made of Hardwood.

 In 2022, the tournament was moved to Dallas, Texas, and rechristened the Dallas Open.